Google Doodle celebrates 45th anniversary of Chipko Movement, a forest conservation initiative

 - A large group of people from the Bishnoi community resisted felling of trees by hugging them.
 The trees were being cut on the order of Jodhpur's Maharaja.

-- In modern India, Chipko Movement started in April 1973 in Uttar Pradesh's Mandal village in the upper Alakananda valley.
+- In modern India, Chipko Movement started in April 1973 in Uttar Pradesh's Mandal village in the upper Alaknanda valley.

 - The Chipko Movement was triggered by a government decision to allot forest land to a sports goods company.
 Angered by the move, villagers formed circles around the trees to prevent them from being cut.

-- The Chipko Movement, leaded by local women, was spearheaded by Chand Chandi Prasad Bhatt and his NGO Dasholi Gram Swarajya Sangh.
+- The Chipko Movement, led by local women, was spearheaded by Chand Chandi Prasad Bhatt and his NGO Dasholi Gram Swarajya Sangh.

 - Dhoom Singh Negi, Bachni Devi and many other village women were the first to save trees by hugging them.
 They even coined the slogan 'What do the forests bear?
 Soil, water and pure air'

-- Gandhian activist Sunderlal Bahuguna gave a direction to the movement and his appeal to Indira Gandhi, the then Prime Minister of India, resulted in the ban of cutting trees.
+- Gandhian activist Sunderlal Bahuguna gave a direction to the movement and his appeal to Indira Gandhi, the then Prime Minister of India, resulted in the ban on cutting trees.

 - His appeal resulted in a 15-year ban on chopping of green trees in 1980.